danagilliann/infrastructure-interview/README.md

 Hello!
 This is the Tech@NYU Infrastructure team challenge.

-Through this challenge you will be making an AngularJS application!
+Through this challenge you will be making a web application!
 This will test your ability to write code!
 We will be testing your ability:

 - to build front-end applications
 - to build modularized code